Showing posts with label Other. Show all posts

 Chicken, fight like a robot!

-This won't be easy because each room has electrified walls for instant death!
+That won't be easy because each room has electrified walls - instant death!
 Each room is different and populated by randomly placed robots who follow your movements in their own specific order (use that to your advantage).
-We are armed with a one-shot gun but the robots are protected by a shield.
+We are armed with a one-shot gun, but the robots are protected by a shield.
 However, you can stun them for a few seconds.
-If only there was a shield generator we could blast into smithereens?
+If only there were a shield generator we could blast into smithereens...

 Each level has a design that demands lots of time to master the tighter areas.